vic-ma/howtodismantle.github.io/_posts/2024-11-17-Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.md

 ## List of endpoints

-Here is a list of endpoints that are currently available with version 1of the Peakboard Hub API.
+Here is a list of endpoints that are currently available in version 1 of the Peakboard Hub API.
 We go through all these endpoints in various articles and various environments.

 | Endpoint          | Op.           | Description​                               | More Information​​                                                                                                 |
 | ----------------- | ------------- | ------------------------------------------ | ------------------------------------------------------------------------------------------------------------------ |